 Indiana Kentucky and Ohio has many attractions and activities for your family to enjoy.
-Come see what our area has to offer.
+We listed several attractions in our come check out what we have to offer.

 located just 65 from our Campground White River Gardens is part of the Zoo and continues its tradition of connecting animals, plants, and people.
 This stunningly beautiful 3.3-acre landmark botanical attraction combines the best of gardening ideas, plant information and inspirational design to serve the needs of all visitors.
 With hundreds of plant varieties on display plus entertaining special exhibits throughout the year, White River Gardens is an international showplace for Indiana where visitors can enjoy and learn about the bounty of the natural world.
 Visitors to the Gardens will be inspired, impressed, enlivened, and entertained.